Echo: the returning sound wave after it hits an object

 Did you know that other animals use echolocation too?
 Dolphins, whales, shrews and some birds use echolocation to navigate and find food.
 There are even some blind people that have learned to use echolocation to navigate within their surroundings.

 Humans cannot hear ultrasonic sounds made by echolocating bats.
 But there are some insects that can hear these ultrasonic sounds.
 These insects include some moths, beetles, and crickets.
 When moths hear an echolocating bat, some will turn and fly away.
 Others will start flying in a zigzag, spiral, or looping pattern to avoid being eaten by the bat.
 Some crickets and beetles are known to make clicking sounds that startle the bat and scare it off thus avoiding being eaten.

-Did you know that the scientists that developed the sonar and radar navigation systems used by the military got their idea from studying bat echolocation?
+Did you know that sonar and radar navigation systems used by the military work in a similar way to bat echolocation?
+Engineers have even used bat echolocation to improve their designs.
 Just like bat echolocation, sonar uses sound waves to navigate and determine the location of objects like submarines and ships.
 Only sonar is used underwater, while bats echolocate in the open air.
 Radar uses electromagnetic waves to determine the location of objects like planes and ships.
 Like bat echolocation, radar is also used on open air.

 Elizabeth Hagen.
 (2009, November 04).
 Echolocation.
 ASU - Ask A Biologist.
 Retrieved February 17, 2024 from https://askabiologist.asu.edu/echolocation

 Elizabeth Hagen.
 "Echolocation".
 ASU - Ask A Biologist.
 04 November, 2009. https://askabiologist.asu.edu/echolocation